verge-io/docs/docs/product-guide/devpass-overview.md

 ## Resource Rules

 Resource rules contain filter criteria that determine devices to include in a resource group.
-Each rule can filter available devices based on a combination of attributes such as device name, vendor, slot, serial number; available fields will vary depending on the particular resource type (PCI, USB, SR-IOV NIC or NVIDIA vGPU).
+Each rule can filter available devices based on a combination of attributes such as device name, vendor, slot, serial number; available fields will vary depending on the particular type (PCI, USB, SR-IOV NIC or NVIDIA vGPU).

 ### Auto-Generation

 Generally, it is recommended (and easiest) to allow the system to auto-generate resource rules by selecting a device for passthrough.
-Instructions for auto-generating resource rules (per type) are included in the links provided below.
+Instructions for auto-generating resource rules are included in the links (Types of device passthrough) provided below.

 ### Manual Creation/Editing